 - Larkin led the pursuit of Fair Labor Standards Act (FLSA) and wage and hour claims against one of the country’s largest home insurance companies, negotiating a successful individual resolution for a specially-situated client.

 Larkin is an engaged and socially conscious attorney, committed to the general and legal community in which she practices.
-She was appointed by the Kansas Supreme Court to serve on the Board of Law Examiners, a ten-member Board of Kansas lawyers and judges tasked with overseeing all matters related to applications for admission, character, and fitness, testing accommodations, temporary permits to practice and legal intern permits for practice in Kansas.
-Larkin was selected, effective in 2017, by the federal district court for the District of Kansas to serve on the Bench-Bar Committee, which serves general advisory and liaison roles with respect to the operation of the court.
-She currently serves on an ad hoc committee suggesting revisions to the District of Kansas Local Civil Rules.
-She co-chairs the Kansas Bar Association’s Annual Survey of Law, and is a member of the Earl O’Connor Inn of Court (inactive).
-Among other civic and volunteer activities, she serves as secretary pro tem of Uncle Sam’s Academy for Tots in Kansas City, Kansas, and a volunteer at HALO, serving homeless youth.
+She was appointed in 2014 by the Kansas Supreme Court to serve on the Board of Law Examiners, a ten-member Board of Kansas lawyers and judges tasked with overseeing all matters related to applications for admission, character, and fitness, testing accommodations, temporary permits to practice and legal intern permits for practice in Kansas.
+Effective 2017, Larkin was selected by the federal district court for the District of Kansas to serve on the Bench-Bar Committee, which serves general advisory and liaison roles with respect to the operation of the court.
+She subsequently served on an ad hoc committee suggesting revisions to the District of Kansas Local Civil Rules.
+She co-chaired the Kansas Bar Association’s Annual Survey of Law for 10 years, and remains on the editorial committee.
+Among other civic and volunteer activities, she served as secretary pro tem of Uncle Sam’s Academy for Tots in Kansas City, Kansas, and as a volunteer and supporter of HALO, serving homeless youth.

 - Frank v.
 Crawley Petroleum, Inc., 992 F.3d 987 (10th Cir.
 2021) (successful reversal of an order setting conditions and limiting unnamed, future plaintiffs from filing lawsuits).

 - Gilbert, et al. v.
-United States Olympic Committee, et al., No. 18-cv-00981 (D. Colo.
-Sept.
-27, 2019) (order granting in part and denying in part motion to dismiss; allowing to proceed the numerous TVPRA claims against USA Taekwondo on behalf of five former USA Taekwondo athletes).
+United States Olympic Committee, et al., 423 F. Supp.
+3d 1112 (D. Colo.
+2019) (order granting in part and denying in part motion to dismiss; allowing to proceed the numerous TVPRA claims against USA Taekwondo on behalf of five former USA Taekwondo athletes).